Tailor-made Luxury Holidays

 Our Norway Expert

-As wholesome outdoor fun comes, Norway serves it up by the bucket.
-Explore the fjords by kayak in the morning and after a picnic lunch hike up the sides to see them from above.Contact Molly
+Norway serves up wholesome outdoor fun by the bucket.
+Explore the fjords by kayak in the morning and, after a picnic lunch, hike up the sides to see them from above.Contact Molly

 My recent trip in Norway

 People can spend an awfully long time waiting for the Northern Lights before being rewarded.
 If you want to heighten your chances, Norway offers you some exceptional advantage.
 The northern most fjords of Tromso, in our humble opinion, are the best place to be when they light up the sky as the water reflects the colours in all directions.

 A road trip is not so much encouraged as it is a necessity to take in this jaw dropping part of the world.
 The staggering cliffs are remarkable from land but extraordinary from the water.
 When you can lift your jaw from the floor freedom to roam means there are great hiking trails and fresh water means there are fish to be caught.

 You won’t spend too long trawling through a Norwegian travel website before you see an iconic photo of the countries trains.
 The Flam Railway is widely regarded as one of the most beautiful routes in the world, fortunately it links two beautiful areas meaning your transfers turn into excursions.